rbrewer123/docker_nikola/README.rst

 ###########

 This ``Dockerfile`` creates a sandboxed, runnable `Nikola
-<https://getnikola.com>`_ environment based on the latest official Debian
+<https://getnikola.com>`_ environment based on the latest official Arch
 package produced by the Nikola team.
-This works in docker even if your host system is not running Debian.
+This works in docker even if your host system is not running Arch.

 Requirements